-- A1 1) Remove welsh plugs from crankshaft - 2) Clean conrods and crankshaft

-Note - Make sure all old loctite is removed from threads

-- 3) Strip paint off prop flange and crankshaft. - 4) Magnet particle inspect crankshaft , prop flange, cam and conrods. - A2 Measure crankshaft and record in Build Sheet. - A3 Inspect Oil Holes for Cleanliness and insert new front welsh plugs (2 off) and rear welsh plug. - A4 Inspect prop flange.
-Paint prop flange and end of crankshaft to prevent rusting. - A5 1) Magnet particle Inspect conrods for cracks. - 2) Fit bearings with a light smear of bearing blue on back of shells. - 3) Torque Caps to 18 lbs (with new bolts) - 4) Measure Big End Bearings.
-Record in Build Sheet. - 5) Measure Piston Pin Bore.
-Record in Build Sheet.
-Check CRUSH. - 6) Remove caps and check bearing back contact (Must be at least 90%) - 7) Remove all blue and thoroughly clean surfaces.
-Refit bearing shells. - 8) Clearance as close to 0.05mm is recommended. - A6 Temporarily mount prop flange to crankshaft and mount to stand vertically.
+- A1 1) Remove welsh plugs from crankshaft - 2) Clean conrods and crankshaft - Note Make sure all old loctite is removed from threads - 3) Strip paint off prop flange and crankshaft. - 4) Magnet particle inspect crankshaft, prop flange, cam and conrods - A2 Measure crankshaft and record in Build Sheet. - A3 Inspect Oil Holes for Cleanliness and insert new front welsh plugs (2 off) and rear welsh plug. - A4 Inspect prop flange.
+Paint prop flange and end of crankshaft to prevent rusting. - A5 1) Magnet Particle Inspect conrods for cracks. - 2) Fit bearings with a light smear of bearing blue on back of shells. - 3) Torque Caps to 18 lbs (with new bolts) - 4) Measure Big End Bearings.
+Record in Build Sheet, check crush. - 5) Measure Piston Pin Bore.
+Record in Build Sheet. - 6) Remove caps and check bearing back contact (Must be at least 90%) - 7) Remove all blue and thoroughly clean surfaces.
+Refit bearing shells. - 8) Clearance as close to or at 0.05mm. - A6 Temporarily mount prop flange to crankshaft and mount to stand vertically.
 (Flange is removed later to fit front oil seal) - A7 1) Spray conrod bolts and conrod bolt threads with Loctite 7471 primer and allow to dry. - 2) Mount conrods to crankshaft.
 Use plenty of oil on journals.
 Closest to prop flange is number 1.
 Pins to prop drive.
-Use Loctite 620 on rods and bolts torque up to 24.0 NM (18 ft/lbs) - 3) Wipe off excess locktite at bases of cap screws on the end cap.
+Use Loctite 620 on rods and bolts torque up to 24 NM (18ft/lbs). - 3) Wipe off excess loctite at the basis of the cap screws on the end caps.